PAFR2003/LesserSpaceNations/README.md

 >* He was a patrol cyborg in both Akrotiri and Dhekelia bases
 >* He was the most favorite cyborg in the entire island of Cyprus

+ Farewell statement:

+*"A new era for the company has begun."*

+*- Athanasios Nicodemou's personal diaries*

 ## Kompania e Inteligjencës Robotike Tiranë

  ![alt text](https://raw.githubusercontent.com/PAFR2003/LesserSpaceNations/main/Images/NationIcons/Kompania%20e%20Inteligjenc%C3%ABs%20Robotike%20Tiran%C3%AB.png)